DavitAlaverdyan/GravitationalWaveDetection/README.md

 These metrics indicate the model's ability to generalize well to unseen data, with a competitive AUC score suggesting strong predictive capability.

-## Acknowledgments

-This project is part of the G2Net collaboration, which aims to bring together expertise in gravitational wave physics, geophysics, computing science, and robotics for advancing GW research.